poulfoged/SentenceCompression/readme.md

 Decompress the string input and return the decompressed data.

-CREDITS
+Credits
 -------

-SMAZ was written by Salvatore Sanfilippo and is released under the BSD license.
+Sentence Compression was written by Poul Foged, based on the work of Salvatore Sanfilippo and is released under the BSD license.
 Check the COPYING file for more information.